-Maintenance of student housing is the responsibility of the Physical Plant Office (Budd Group) under the auspices of the Director of Finance and Administration or his/her designee.
+Maintenance of student housing is the responsibility of the Budd Group.
 Residents are expected to report and submit all non-emergency maintenance requests via the on-line maintenance work order system (instructions for use to be given at orientation).
 All emergency maintenance issues must be reported to the Business Office as soon as they become apparent so that repairs can be made and maintenance performed as expeditiously as possible.

-Maintenance personnel will make every effort to quickly and completely make repairs and perform maintenance so as to cause minimal disruption for residents.
-Maintenance personnel will attempt to make maintenance calls by appointment, but LR maintenance personnel reserve the right to enter occupied units without advance notice, if necessary.
-Concerns and issues regarding maintenance and maintenance personnel must be directed to the Director of Finance and Administration or his/her designee for resolution.
+Maintenance personnel will make every effort to quickly and completely make repairs and perform maintenance to minimize disruption for residents.
+Maintenance personnel will attempt to make maintenance calls by appointment, but reserve the right to enter occupied units without advance notice, if necessary.